awsdocs/aws-systems-manager-user-guide/doc_source/automation-cwe-target.md

 **Note**
 Required parameters have an asterisk \(\*\) next to the parameter name\.
 To create a target, you must specify a value for each required parameter\.
 If you don't, the system creates the rule, but it won't run\.

-1. At the bottom of the **Select targets** area, choose a role to grant EventBridge permission to start the Automation workflow with the specified document and paramters\.
+1. At the bottom of the **Select targets** area, choose a role to grant EventBridge permission to start the Automation workflow with the specified document and parameters\.
 EventBridge uses the role to start the automation\.
 You can let EventBridge create a new role or use a role that already has the needed permissions\.

 1. \(Optional\) Enter one or more tags for the rule\.
 For more information, see [Tagging Your Amazon EventBridge Resources](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-tagging.html) in the *Amazon EventBridge User Guide*\.